oprogramador/plezuro_js/doc/rst/source/specification/syntax_errors/index.rst

 Syntax errors
 =============

-Because of very simple syntax there are very few syntax errors.
-Even conditionals and loops are created with methods invoking so syntax errors are possible to occur where the tokens does not match in a proper way.
+Because of the very simple syntax there are very few syntax errors.
+Even conditionals and loops are created with the methods invoking so syntax errors are possible to occur where the tokens does not match in a proper way.